palaniraja/palaniraja.github.com/hugo/content/_index.md

 Currently working as a Senior Technical Architect (Mobile).

 This is still a _draft_ site.
-I'll try to update with info about my hobby projects and stuff I'm interested in.
+I'll try to update with info about my hobby projects and random stuffs.

 Recently I've decided to merge all my contents scattered across several different blogging system to this site.
 For the utilizing this domain, and a central system.
 So if you notice anything broken, please feel free to email me.